panpuchkov/pygitver/README.md

 ### Usage

-You don't need to use it directly, it will be used automatically on each git commit.
+You don't need to use it directly; it will be used automatically on each git commit.

 _Example of a commit message that is **NOT VALID** for Conventional Commits:_
 ```shell